vikasnataraja/vikasnataraja.github.io/index.md

 <p align="center">
   <strong>
     <font size="6" color="36B7BE">
-      Welcome to Vikas's website!
+      Welcome to my website!
     </font>
   </strong>
 </p>

 Hey there!
 I'm Vikas Nataraja, a graduate student working on autonomous vehicles at the University of Colorado Boulder.

-Check out my [Github](https://www.github.com/vikasnataraja), connect with me on [LinkedIn](https://www.linkedin.com/in/vikas-hanasoge-nataraja/) and [Twitter](http://twitter.com/vikasnataraja).
+I design and experiment with various Machine Learning and Deep Learning algorithms and models, particularly in the field of self-driving.
+So if you want to talk about self-driving vehicles, machine learning, how vim is better than emacs, soccer, hit me up!
+[Email me](mailto:viha4393@colorado.edu), connect with me on [LinkedIn](https://www.linkedin.com/in/vikas-hanasoge-nataraja/) or follow me on [Twitter](http://twitter.com/vikasnataraja) and check out my [Github](https://www.github.com/vikasnataraja)!

 <p align="center">
   <strong>